How to Fix ‘Conversion failed when converting date and time’ in SQL Server

 Recommendations:

-Hopefully, this article will assist to relieve the confusion I have frequently seen in the community about date/time values.
-However, it is recommended that never store dates in text-type (varchar, char, nvarchar, nchar,or text) Always store date value in DATE, DATETIME and preferably DATETIME2 (provides more precision) type columns and, leave the date information formatting to the user interface layer instead of being retrieved from the database.
+Hopefully, this article will help relieve the confusion frequently seen in the community about date/time values.
+However, it is recommended to never store dates in text-type (varchar, char, nvarchar, nchar, or text).
+Always store date values in DATE, DATETIME, and preferably DATETIME2 (which provides more precision) type columns, and leave the date information formatting to the user interface layer instead of being retrieved from the database.

 ABOUT THE AUTHOR